Typical0/Windows11-Debloat-Guide/README.md

-# Windows 11 Debloat Guide
+# Windows 11 Debloat Guide (Note: This version is undergoing a major rewrite.)

 ## IMPORTANT

-This guide is meant for advanced users who wants to get rid off Windows 11's bloatware and telemetry, if you have no experience of such thing then you can consider this [guide](https://youtu.be/QBp1d2uhG5M) for ease. <br>
+This guide is meant for advanced users who wants to get rid off Windows 11's bloatware and telemetry, by disabling or removing built-in components or applications.

 ![Windows 10 and later x64-2023-01-28-14-07-35](https://user-images.githubusercontent.com/81305501/215268038-8c6d21c8-14f0-4fc6-81b3-498bf5de8a30.png)

-**Note : You're doing this at your own risk, I am not responsible for any data loss or damage that may occur.** <br>
+**Note : You're doing this at your own risk, creator of this tutorial is not responsible for any data loss or damage that may occur.** <br>
-Last tested on Windows 11 22621.525.
+Last tested on Windows 11 22631.2361.

-### Pros

-➕ Get rid of bloatware <br>
-➕ Disable most of the telemetry <br>
-➕ Gain performance <br>
-➕ Optimize Windows 11 for gaming as well as productivity <br>
-➕ Strip Windows 11 to barebones (In Advanced removal below) <br>

-### Cons

-➖ Breaks Sysprep <br>
-➖ Breaks newer system updates if you use install_wim_tweak to remove components <br>
-➖ Don't use sfc/scannow command <br>

 ## Pre-Requisite

-• NTFS Access (to remove Windows Defender) <br>
+• NTFS Access (to remove Windows Defender application from system) <br>
 • Install_Wim_Tweak.exe (skip if you want to recieve updates) <br>
-• DISM++ (Optional but recommended) <br>
 • Winaero Tweaker

-## Debloating Windows 11

 ### Before you debloat!
 At the end of the setup process, create a local account, don't use Cortana and turn off everything in the privacy settings. <br>